storybookjs/ember/docs/writing-stories/decorators.md

 - Global decorators, in the order they are defined
 - Component decorators, in the order they are defined
-- Story decorators, in the order they are defined.
+- Story decorators, in the order they are defined